1Pete3/MERN-Stack-Greg-Lim/README.md

 This book uses ES modules syntax whereas in my code, I will be using CommonJS modules.
 More information on the differences can be found here <a href ="https://blog.logrocket.com/commonjs-vs-es-modules-node-js/">CommonJs vs. ES Modules</a>

 <h2>Prerequisites</h2>
+A MongoDB account is required for creating a database and using the connection uri within the project.

 MERN stands for:<br /><br />

 <strong>M</strong> - MongoDB<br />